-The mission of the HCA is:
+3.1 The Commission, which is an integral element in achieving the objectives of the IHO and which promotes the aims of the Organization at the regional level, shall have an advisory, scientific and technological character.
+Activities shall complement the work of the IHO Secretariat, align with and support the intent and objectives of the approved IHO Work Programme , and shall not extend to matters concerning international political issues .

-“To achieve the improvement of the quality, coverage and availability of nautical charting and other hydrographic information and services covering the region”.
+3.2 The HCA will endeavor to align its mission activities to the intent of the IHO Strategic Plan, IHO Resolution 2/1997 and the Antarctic Treaty System.
+Freedom of scientific investigation and cooperation, and free exchange of and access to scientific observations and results are considered key objectives of the HCA.

-This mission will be achieved by the following aims:
+The aims of the Commission are:

-3.1 To promote technical co-operation in the domain of hydrographic surveying, marine cartography, and nautical information within the region.
+3.3 To promote technical co-operation in the domain of hydrographic surveying, marine cartography, and nautical information within the region.

-3.2 To stimulate the Members, Associate Members and Observers forming the HCA to widen hydrographic activity in the region in accordance with Antarctic Treaty Consultative Meeting (ATCM) Resolutions 5 of 2008 and 2014 (Appendices C and D), and to encourage them to seek technical advice and assistance from the International Hydrographic Bureau (IHB) / Secretariat of the IHO in establishing and strengthening their hydrographic capabilities in order to promote safe navigation in the region.
+3.4 To stimulate the Members, Associate Members and Observers forming the HCA to widen hydrographic activity in the region in accordance with relevant Antarctic Treaty Consultative Meeting (ATCM) Resolutions (Appendex C ).
+Encourage them to seek technical advice and assistance from the IHO Secretariat of the IHO in establishing and strengthening their hydrographic capabilities and policies, including crowdsourced bathymetry (CSB) and satellite-derived bathymetry (SED).

-3.3 To facilitate the exchange of information between Hydrographic Authorities and with other organisations concerning surveys, research or scientific, technical and operational developments, to aid in the planning and organization of hydrographic activities in the widest sense of the term.
+3.5 To facilitate the exchange of information concerning surveys, research or scientific, technical and operational developments regarding marine information broadly, and, to aid in the planning and organization of hydrographic activities in the widest sense of the term.

-3.4 To encourage Members, Associate Members and Observers forming the HCA to participate actively, of their own free will, on all possible occasions – whether in the form of advice or of assistance – in those hydrographic programmes requiring concerted action, but without prejudice to or interference with their national activities.
+3.6 To encourage Members, Associate Members and Observers forming the HCA to participate actively, of their own free will, on all possible occasions – whether in the form of advice or of assistance – in those hydrographic programmes requiring concerted action, but without prejudice to or interference with their national activities.